 Recommended previous knowledge

-Basic knowledge in computer programming, and a good basics in the course theme:
+Basic knowledge in computer programming, and good basic in the course theme:

-5 credits overlap with GEO5440 - Cryosphere Modeling
+- 5 credits overlap with GEO5440 – Cryospheric Modelling.

 This research-oriented course with extensive computer training is an intensive course over 2-3 weeks, with lectures, seminars, tutorials student projects, presentations and discussions.